JensKrogsboll/xml-normalize/README.md

 on the normalized responses.

-The normalized responses makes it easy to further investigate the nature of any differences using a one of the many tools for visualizing differences between two text files.
+The normalized responses makes it easy to further investigate the nature of any differences using one of the many tools for visualizing differences between two text files.

 So - we needed a tool allowing us to efficiently normalize the responses.